wwilsman/interactor.js/src/content/helpers/attribute.md

 The `attribute()` property creator can be used with custom interactors to create a lazy getter property that returns the attribute of the specified element.
 When no selector is provided, it returns the attribute of the interactor's element.
+It also automatically defines a matching assert method.

 ``` javascript
 import interactor, { attribute } from 'interactor.js';